 This year's campaign has a different scope due to COVID-19.
 The pandemic has caused additional stress for families, and in some cases, increased risks to the well-being and safety of the children and youth.

 We invite all Prescott-Russell residents to participate in Dress Purple Day on Thursday, October 27, by wearing purple clothing and accessories.
-We also encourage businesses to decorate their front door in purple.
+We encourage organizations and businesses to decorate their front door in purple as a gesture of solidarity.
 Valoris has also created a Facebook profile photo filter that all community members can use during the month of October to advocate for the rights of children and youth.

 On Dress Purple Day, October 27th, every individual and family can take action to show that we are a united community speaking out against child and youth abuse!
 How can we do this?
 By sending a photo that highlights purple, with either accessories or clothing, to email@example.com.
 The photos received will create a mosaic that will be shared in our social media and on our website.
 We encourage you to take a photo with your family, children and colleagues to join us in advocating for the safety and well-being of every child.